-In order to promote flexibility in the workplace, supervisors and employees are encouraged to develop early, open, ongoing communication.
-This provides opportunities to explore ways to accomplish the work of the department while recognizing the personal styles, needs, work life balance and career goals of each employee.
+In order to promote flexibility in the workplace, supervisors should discuss with employees their need for a flexible work arrangement with early, open, and ongoing communication.
+Requests should be considered and not unreasonably denied.
+Open communication about flexibility requests provides opportunities to explore ways to accomplish the work of the department while recognizing the personal styles, needs, work life balance and career goals of each employee.